Use Cases

 // Live at https://api.yourdomain.com

-await ws.workloads.restart(deployment.id, 'api-server');Same workspace, same SDK.
+await ws.workloads.start(deployment.id, 'api-server');Same workspace, same SDK.
 No separate deployment infrastructure.
-The difference between a dev workspace and a production server is just mode: 'permanent' and a domain mapping.
+The difference between a dev workspace and a production server is mode: 'permanent' and a domain mapping.

-Best for: API servers, background services, agent-managed deployments, anything that needs to be always on with a public URL.
+Best for: API servers, background services, deployments managed by agents or CI pipelines, anything that needs to be always on with a public URL.

 Your lead agent coordinates specialist agents - each in their own workspace.
 The lead can reach them over the private network, assign work, and read results.
 Crucially, each specialist agent only has access to its own workspace - it can't see or interfere with others.